sandyschumann/sandyschumann.github.io/README.md

 ### Current Research Projects

-* A Reinforcing Spiral of Populist Attitudes: Do populist attitudes become more extreme as people use social media more frequently to access news?
-With Franziske Ehrke and Fabian Thomas (University Koblenz-Landau, Germany)
+* Hate Crime during COVID-19: Did ethnic and race hate crime increase since the first COVID-19 case was reported in the UK?
+Did hate crime incidents online increase since social distancing measures were introduced?
 * Measuring Support for Terrorism in the General Population: How did support for suicide terrorism change over a period of 11 years?
 Does the answer to this question differ when we consider different approaches to assess public opinions?
+With Bettina Rottweiler and Paul Gill (UCL, UK)
 * Bystander Intervention in Ethnic Hate Crime: Where and when do people intervene?
-How can we facilitate intervention online?
+Why are people more likely to intervene in more serious incidents?
 With Tristan Caulfield (UCL, UK)
+* Does Cognitiv Inflexibility Predict Extremist Attitudes?: A registered diect replication of Zmirod et al., 2019 With Nadine Salman and Caitlin Clemmow (UCL, UK)

 ### Recent Publications and Pre-prints